unoplatform/uno/doc/articles/guides/native-frame-nav-tutorial.md

     Right click on the shared project -> `Add` -> `New Item...` -> `Blank Page` Repeat once
-3. Modify of the content of each page to:
+3. Modify the content of each page to:
    - `MainPage.xaml`, `BlankPage1.xaml`, `BlankPage2.xaml`:
         > note: Add `xmlns:toolkit="using:Uno.UI.Toolkit"` to the `<Page>` element.
         ```xml